mayarelsayed-01/codealpha_tasks/CodeAlpha_Stock_Prediction/README.md

 - Built and trained an LSTM model using TensorFlow/Keras.
 - Evaluated predictions with RMSE and visualized actual vs predicted prices.

-> ⚠️ Note: This is a basic educational model, not for financial advice or real-world trading.
+> ⚠️ Note: This is a basic practice model, not for financial advice or real-world trading.

 ## 🛠️ Technologies Used